airq/research/en.md

-Dr. Qinan Han is currently working as an Associate Professor at *College of Energy and Power Engineering, Nanjing University of Aeronautics and Astronautics (NUAA)*.
+Dr. Qinan Han is currently working as an Associate Professor at *Nanjing University of Aeronautics and Astronautics (NUAA)*.
 He received his bachelor's degree (BEng) from *Tsinghua University* in 2013.
 He obtained his Ph.D from *Tsinghua University* in 2018 under the supervision of Prof. Huiji Shi.

 **Research interests:**